iturdikulov/notes/digital audio.md

 ---
-title: "Digital audio"
 date: 2023-04-17
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Digital audio

 > Digital audio is a representation of sound recorded in, or converted into,
 > digital form.
 In digital audio, the sound wave of the audio signal is